The top 10 best place to visit in Bhutan

 Main attractions: Beautiful and amazing monasteries and wall paintings related to Buddhism

 Opening hours: 9 am – 5 pm

-Punakha Dzong is the second largest Dzong in Bhutan (The Land of Thunder Dragon) ) and is known for its brilliant structure.
-It is among the famous tourist places to visit in Bhutan, the dzong speaks volumes about the traditions and beautiful stories of the Buddhist culture.
+Punakha Dzong is the second largest Dzong in Bhutan (The Land of Thunder Dragon) ).
+It is known for its brilliant structure.
+It is among the famous tourist places to visit in Bhutan.
+The dzong speaks volumes about the traditions and beautiful stories of the Buddhist culture.
 Do not miss your sightseeing tour.